OSC/ood-documentation/source/customizations.rst

 file system.

-While in maintenance mode, Apache returns the HTML file and a 503 response code to all users whose IP does not match one of the configured whitelist regular expressions.
+While in maintenance mode, Apache returns the HTML file and a 503 response code to all users whose IP does not match one of the configured allowlist regular expressions.
-The whitelist is to allow staff, localhost or a subset of your users access while restricting others.
+The allowlist is to allow staff, localhost or a subset of your users access while restricting others.

 In this example we allow access to anyone from ``192.168.1..*`` which is the 192.168.1.0/24 CIDR and the single IP '10.0.0.1'.